 In a deeply integrated global economy, with a growing number of goods and services readily tradeable across borders, nations face stiff competition to grow and attract high-value-added, traded-sector industries.
 Refusing to engage in this competition is not an option; long-term growth depends on developing a winning competitiveness strategy.
 Unfortunately, the competitiveness debate in the United States is muddled and often completely misinformed.
 There is widespread confusion not just about what competitiveness means or how to measure it, but even on the question of whether the United States needs competitiveness strategy at all.

-On December 6, 2017, the Information Technology and Innovation Foundation hosted an event to discuss a major new report, “A Policymaker’s Guide to Developing a National Competitiveness Strategy,” which examines the issue of competitiveness, explains how conventional economic advice leads policymakers astray, and offers specific steps for the federal government to stem a recent dangerous decline in U.S. economic competitiveness.
+On December 6, 2017, the Information Technology and Innovation Foundation hosted an event to discuss a major new report, which examines the issue of competitiveness, explains how conventional economic advice leads policymakers astray, and offers specific steps for the federal government to stem a recent dangerous decline in U.S. economic competitiveness.
 ITIF President and report author Robert Atkinson moderated the discussion with a variety of expert speakers, including Senator Chris Coons (D-DE).

 To begin, Atkinson defined the meaning of competitiveness as the ability of a nation’s non-mineral-based traded sectors to effectively compete in global markets in the absence of subsidies and government protections, while receiving a strong price premium that enables strong terms of trade.
 In other words, competitiveness runs deeper than just productivity or innovation.
 Using this definition, Atkinson believes that the United States has become considerably less competitive over the years.
 For example, the trade-weighted value of the U.S. dollar has not changed since 1998, while the non-petroleum trade deficit as a share of GDP is up by 87 percent.